Holiday Hints for Alzheimer's Caregivers

 - Involve the person with Alzheimer’s in simple holiday preparations, or have him or her observe your preparations.
 Observing you will familiarize him or her with the upcoming festivities.
 Participating with you may give the person the pleasure of helping and the fun of anticipating and reminiscing.

 - Consider simplifying your holidays around the home.
-For example, rather than cooking an elaborate dinner, invite family and friends for a potluck.
+For example, rather than cooking an elaborate dinner, consider a smaller dinner with close family.
 Instead of elaborate decorations, consider choosing a few select items.

-- Encourage friends and family to visit even if it’s difficult.
-Limit the number of visitors at any one time, or have a few people visit quietly with the person in a separate room.
+- When health and safety provisions allow, encourage friends and family to visit even if it’s difficult.
+Limit the number of visitors at any one time.
 Plan visits when the person usually is at his or her best.
+Virtual visits through video or phone calls are also a great way to connect over the holiday season.

-- Prepare quiet distractions to use, such as a family photo album, if the person with Alzheimer’s becomes upset or overstimulated.
+- Prepare quiet distractions to use, such as looking at pictures or going for a walk, if the person with Alzheimer’s becomes upset or overstimulated.

-- Make sure there is a space where the person can rest when he or she goes to larger gatherings.
+- Make sure there is a quiet space where the person can rest and have time to recharge.

 Explain to guests that the person with Alzheimer’s disease does not always remember what is expected and acceptable.
 Give examples of unusual behaviors that may take place such as incontinence, eating food with fingers, wandering, or hallucinations.

-If this is the first visit since the person with Alzheimer’s became severely impaired, tell guests that the visit may be painful.
+If this is the first visit since the person with Alzheimer’s became severely impaired, inform people ahead of time what they can expect.
 The memory-impaired person may not remember guests’ names or relationships but can still enjoy their company.

 - Explain that memory loss is the result of the disease and is not intentional.